Panel-Based Research for Decision Support with Multiple AI Models

 The problem

 Important decisions deserve more than one opinion.
 But running separate queries against multiple AI models manually is slow, unstructured, and produces results that are hard to compare.
 A panel-style workflow — multiple independent perspectives reviewed against the same question — is the discipline that high-stakes decisions need.
+Without structure, multi-model AI research produces noise rather than signal.

 How ConvergePanel helps